-- 4.1 Number of Directors The Corporation shall be governed by the Board which shall consist of a minimum of one and a maximum of twenty directors to be appointed by the Shareholder.
+- 4.1.
+Number of Directors The Corporation shall be governed by the Board which shall consist of a maximum of twelve Directors to be appointed by the Shareholder.
 The Shareholder shall, by special resolution, or by Shareholder Declaration, designate the number of members of the Board to hold office from time to time.
-Accordingly, the number of directors for the Board shall be as follows: - (a) (i) The Board of the Corporation (the "GSUI"), and the boards of the Subsidiaries, Greater Sudbury Hydro Plus Inc., Agilis Networks, 1700211 Ontario Inc. and 1627596 Ontario Inc., shall be comprised of five individuals which shall include the Mayor (or another serving member of Council designated by the Mayor), two other members of Council appointed by Council, and two individuals ("Private
+Accordingly, the number of Directors for the Board shall be as follows: - 4.1.1.
+The Board of the Corporation shall be comprised of seven five individuals which shall include three City Directors and four two Independent Directors, all appointment by Council.